thibaut-neoledge/azure-docs.fr-fr/articles/storsimple/storsimple-what-is-snapshot-manager.md

 <properties
-   pageTitle="Qu’est que le Gestionnaire d’instantanés StorSimple ? | Microsoft Azure" description="Décrit le Gestionnaire d’instantanés StorSimple, son architecture et ses fonctionnalités." services="storsimple" documentationCenter="NA" authors="SharS"
+   pageTitle="What is StorSimple Snapshot Manager? | Microsoft Azure" description="Describes the StorSimple Snapshot Manager, its architecture, and its features." services="storsimple" documentationCenter="NA" authors="SharS"